Cimpress-MCP/healthcheck.spec/readme.md

 # healthcheck.spec

-A json specification for describing the health of your web service, including all it's required components.
+A json specification for describing the health of your web service, including all its required components.
 Inspired and heavily influenced by [Beamly's SE4](https://github.com/beamly/SE4/blob/master/SE4.md) spec.

 ## GET /healthcheck